JasonP02/SleepyDreamyV3/ongoing.md

 ## Completed
+Implementing loss function for decoder & reward predictor
+- The image outputs a sigmoid which means we use BCE
+- The vector outputs a prediction of the action distribution

 * Straight through gradients for passing sampled z into f(h)
 * Writing the GRU block-diagonal recurrent weights
 * Add tests for the GRU